learosema/hello-webgl/talk-webgl/SLIDES.md

 ```js
 const gl = canvas.getContext('webgl')
 ```
-Just like in 2D canvas
+...just like initializing a 2D canvas

 ----------------------------------------------------
 # Running it in JS